 Frequently asked questions

-Anyone aged between 18 and 55 years old can register as a bone marrow donor as long as they are in good health, weigh at least 50 kg and meet the requirements for donating blood (check the requirements for donating).
-Broadly speaking, donors must not have a history of heart, liver, autoimmune, infectious or neoplastic diseases.
+Broadly speaking, donors must not have a personal history of heart, liver, autoimmune, infectious or neoplastic diseases.
 However, at REDMO, we have prepared an overview of the most common questions that we are asked in relation to bone marrow donation.
 Moreover, if you would like to find out more about this issue, you can also read the donor guide and watch an informative video available HERE (in Spanish).

 General questions and answers about bone marrow donation